 Once you decide on the best platform to meet your archival storage needs, next consider how you would implement a data lifecycle management strategy and a transparent, policy-based system.
 What are the rules, based on the age and/or usage of the data that define when data moves from a data block-based file system like HDFS into an archival platform like S3 or Glacier?
 How will you maintain the metadata so that you can still run queries on the archived data?
 What is a reasonable timeframe to access the data – it may take longer, but that may be acceptable based on the layers you have defined.

 Managing the lifecycle of data at the scale of “big” can be challenging.
 That’s why Zaloni offers a DLM capability, which gives enterprises the ability to create and automate global and specific data retention policies for data in the data lake based on whatever makes sense for the business, including age and relevancy.
 You can use our DLM capability to apply metadata, define storage tiers in Hadoop, delete old data and export data from HDFS to more cost-effective storage in the cloud.

 Ready to consider an integrated, hybrid approach to storage for data in your data lake?
-Archival storage can be a low-hanging fruit when it comes to cutting costs, so it’s worthwhile to explore your options.
+Archival storage can be low-hanging fruit when it comes to cutting costs, so it’s worthwhile to explore your options.
 And the good news is that there are tools to help you implement a sound, policy-based data lifecycle management strategy that is customized to meet your business needs which will help you scale into the future.

 If you’d like to listen to the webinar where this topic originated, you can access the replay here.